The Soul of Andaz Maui

 About Lorenzo Dela Rama:

-You're a storyteller forged in coffee shops, cultural collisions, and curiosity.
+I am a storyteller forged in coffee shops, cultural collisions, and curiosity.
 A marketer who doesn’t just chase trends — I decode them.
 With a Design Thinker’s lens, I map out the why behind the wow.
 My words carry weight, my stories travel light, and my ideas stick because they’re built from real human moments.
 I don’t just design narratives — I live them, break them open, and let them breathe.

 ISSUE 25 AVAILABLE